 Led Zeppelin made their North American concert debut in Denver on Dec.
 26, 1968 as the first group on a three-band bill that also featured Vanilla Fudge and Spirit.
 As concert promoter Barry Fey recalls, however, it’s a milestone that almost happened in a different city.

 Writing in his memoir Backstage Past, Fey remembers getting the call from Vanilla Fudge’s booking agent Ron Terry a little more than a week before the show, asking him to add another group to the Denver date, which was already sold out.
 Fey refused at first, but Terry was persistent and said, “Barry, this group is called Led Zeppelin.
 They’re going to be huge.”

 Still unwilling to cave in, Fey got another phone call from Terry, who told him, “Vanilla Fudge has agreed to take $750 of the money you were going to pay them and they’ll give it to Led Zeppelin if you’ll pay them $750, too.”
 Considering this, Fey thought about the fact that Vanilla Fudge was offering to give some of their money to a group that “no one’s ever heard of, that’s never played in North America.”

-He made the deal with Terry, and booked Led Zeppelin for its first North American show for the now-unbelievable sum of $750 out of pocket.
+That must be something that’s worth taking a look at, right?
+He made the deal with Terry and booked Led Zeppelin for their first North American show for the now-unbelievable sum of $750 out-of-pocket.

-The moment would never be forgotten by Robert Plant, who spent time backstage with Fey in 2011 following a concert performance in the area, reminiscing how important that Denver date and the subsequent radio play was to his old band’s early success.
+The moment would never be forgotten by Plant, who spent time backstage with Fey in 2011 following a concert performance in the area, reminiscing how important that Denver date and the subsequent radio play was to Led Zeppelin's early success.